 Since Wednesday, all anybody talked about was the missing baby.
 If Bibit found it, she’d be somebody.
 Andy Dunn, from her third grade, found a dead man in the fall.
 Almost immediately, all anyone had talked about was Andy finding him sitting against a tree, “like someone poking his gums with a piece of grass.”
 That included Bibit’s little brother Toby in the second grade, her middle brother Clayton in the seventh, and even her oldest brother, Simon in the ninth.

-It had been Mister Kemper who’d found the parked car on Wednesday morning down at the chain-up.
+It had been Mister Kemper who’d found the parked car on Wednesday morning down at the chain-off.
 When he saw the dead man and the dead lady in the car, he backed all the way home to call the police.

 “This family has already been reported missing,” the policeman said.
 “The man killed the lady first, then killed himself.
 But where’s the baby?”